Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: Introduction

 However, a proof of this remains out of sight, and these additional relations make using the depth graded Lie algebra to conclude statements about ungraded MZVs challenging.

-An alternative approach, first explored in \cite{KeilthyThesis20,KeilthyBlock21} and based on results in \cite{CharltonThesis,CharltonBlock21}, is to consider the so called block filtration.
+An alternative approach, first explored in \cite{KeilthyThesis20,KeilthyBlock21} and based on results in \cite{CharltonThesis,CharltonBlock21}, is to consider the so-called block filtration.
 This filtration provides a simple description of the coradical filtration associated to the motivic coaction in terms of a combinatorial degree function.
 Specifically

 where $\degb(w)$ counts the number of subsequences $e_ie_i$ in $e_0we_1$.
 In \cite{KeilthyBlock21}, we see that in the associated graded algebra with respect to the block filtration, there are no additional relations, and furthermore that a complete set of relations can be given in low block degree.
 One might then ask how the period polynomial relations manifest in this setting.